nurpax/blog/posts/2018-06-10-bintris-on-c64-part-5.md

 }
 ```

-I found [working FLD code in 6502 assembly FLD](http://codebase64.org/doku.php?id=base:fld) from codebase64.org.
+I found [working FLD code in 6502 assembly](http://codebase64.org/doku.php?id=base:fld) from codebase64.org.
 I tested it by porting it to KickAssembler and running it on VICE.

 Skipping Bad Lines
 ------------------

 As discussed above, it's possible to vertically scroll down the whole screen by manipulating the YSCROLL register at appropriate times.
-But skipping bad lines can be useful for other reasons too.
+However, vertical scrolling is not the only reason why you might want to skip bad lines.
 Recall from the Bad Lines section that on a bad line, the CPU can run only 20-23 cycles worth of machine code. _(NB: although many tutorials say that you have 23 CPU cycles on a bad line, in practice you really only have 20-22 cycles to work with.
-I will expand on this later in the article.)_
+I might write a separate article about this topic later on.)_

 The situation gets even worse if there are any sprites on a bad line.
-And the more sprites you have, the fewer CPU cycles you have.
+Also, the more sprites you have, the fewer CPU cycles are available.
 Here's a simplified formula for evaluating how many cycles you can spend on a bad line with sprites:

 $num\_cycles = 23 - (3 + 2*num\_sprites)$